aQute-os/biz.aQute.osgi.util/biz.aQute.osgi.conditionaltarget/readme.md

 It will then:

-* Register a Conditional Target, and
+* Register a Service Factory for a Conditional Target service, and
-* Track services of the generic type, and
+* Track services of the target type, and
 * Keep the aggregate properties of the Conditional Target updated.

 The services are checked out from the registry via the Bundle Context of the requesting bundle.